A Short History of Central Gardens’ Arboretum

 If an arboretum tree is available and appropriate it may be suggested.
 Arboretum trees are only appropriate for front gardens.
 When an arboretum tree is accepted, the homeowner grants permission for a small plaque to be placed at the tree with the common and scientific name of the tree.

-To request a tree, complete the form and a member of our Beautification Committee will contact you.
+To request a tree, complete the form and a member of our board will contact you.

 Central Gardens AssociationP.O.
 Box 41382 • Memphis, TN 38174-1382